 All buildings are heated, so dressing in layers allows you to quickly adjust to different temperatures.

 Fall/Autumn (September to November)

-Fall is a beautiful time of year as the leaves change from green to orange, red and yellow.
-Average temperatures range between -5 and +18 °C.
+Fall is a beautiful time of year as the leaves change from green to orange, yellow. red and Average temperatures range between -5° and +18°C.

 Winter (December to March)